prashanth-up/PFX/README.md

 # PFX
-PFX or Python-Imaging-Effects is a PyPI Package which helps in Standard Imaging Techniques.
+PFX or Python-Effects is a PyPI Package which helps in Standard Imaging Techniques.

 ## How to download :
 Enter either of the pip commands on your console to install it.